katel85/pands-project2021-/README.md

 Linear Discriminant Analysis is a dimensionality reduction technique used as a preprocessing step in Machine Learning and pattern classification applications.
 The main goal of dimensionality reduction techinques is to reduce the dimensions by removing the reduntant and dependent features by transforming the features from higher dimensional space to a space with lower dimensions.
 In simple terms, discriminant function analysis is classification - the act of distributing things into groups, classes or categories of the same type.

-**What is Python and why use this application for analysing Data**
+**What is Python and what is it used for:**

-Python is a popular multi-purpose programming language widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.

-Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).

-For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.
+Python is a popular multi-purpose programming language widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.

+Python is a general-purpose coding language—which means that, unlike HTML, CSS, and JavaScript, it can be used for other types of programming and software development besides web development.
+That includes back end development, software development, data science and writing system scripts among other things.

+The application we used Python for in this course was scripting and data science.
+The  objective of this course was to become comfortable with coding and used the python languauge to do this.Even though python is versatile and powerful its is relatively easy to  learn the lauguage.
+Several reasons for this are:

+- Python basics (things like Python’s syntax, keywords, and data types) can be learned in as little as 6-8 weeks.
+- You can learn python basics for free.
+There are several python sites such as the python software foundation that offer free tutorials for beginners.
+- Python has a massive support community and is an open source coding language.Being open-source is what allows languages to have libraries, frameworks, and other tools that keep the Python language relevant and adaptable over time.
+But open-source only lives up to its potential if there’s a supportive community of users engaged with the language.
+- Being general-purpose means the Python language can do a lot…which is why heavy tech hitters like Google, Facebook, and Instagram all use Python programming to build parts of their tech stacks.Python’s versatility means that you’ll have an incredibly wide range of work options.
+- Automation is another area where it pays to learn Python.
+Python’s ability to write system scripts means you can create simple Python programs to automate mindless tasks that eat away at your productivity.
+The time you’ll save by knowing how to automate processes with Python is a huge selling point for learning the language.

+**Analysing Fisher's Iris Dataset Using Python**

 **References:**